alcarney/blog/content/20230727T120000--nix-day-to-day__blog_esbonio_nix_python.rst

 :tags: blog, esbonio, nix, python
 :author: Alex Carney
 :language: en
-:excerpt: 1

 Nix: Day to Day Usage
 =====================

+.. container:: post-teaser

    This blog post marks a change in my usage of Nix, I'm (just!) past the point of trying to get *something* to work and now starting to incorporate it into some of my regular workflows.
    So instead of trying to accomplish some major task, this post is a small collection of things I've learned over the past few weeks.

 A better ``devShell`` definition
 --------------------------------